 If the information you want is not available through our Publication Scheme and our FoI frequently asked questions sections before submitting a request for information.
 If you cannot find the information you require in these sections or elsewhere on our website, you can send a request to our FoI team.

 You are entitled to ask whether we hold information on a specific area and then request copies of the information itself.
 Requests for information must be made in writing and include your name and an address to which correspondence can be sent.
 Requests should include a clear and specific description of the information you are seeking.

-Submitting your request via our online Freedom of Information request form ensures that the FOI team receive your request and are able to begin the FOI process straightaway.
+Submitting your request via our online Freedom of Information request form ensures that the FoI team receives your request and is able to begin the FoI process straight away.